spack/spack-tutorial/tutorial_environments.rst

 Now we have two environments: one with ``tcl`` and ``trilinos``, and another with ``hdf5 +hl`` and ``trilinos``.
-Notice that the roots display *exactly* as we asked for them on the command line -- the ``hdf5`` for this environemnt has an ``+hl`` requirement.
+Notice that the roots display *exactly* as we asked for them on the command line -- the ``hdf5`` for this environment has an ``+hl`` requirement.

 We can uninstall trilinos from ``myproject2`` as you would expect: